PritiAryal/MediCore/medical-profile-service/README.md

 ---

-Here's the new content you can append to your existing README to document the addition of asynchronous communication using Kafka for your microservices setup:

----

 ## Asynchronous Event-Driven Communication with Kafka

 To decouple services and improve scalability, we use **Kafka** as the backbone for asynchronous, event-driven communication within the MediCore ecosystem.